Reopening and reintroduction of library services

 Currently, Town and Country Public Library will not be hosting any in-person events.
 The library will offer virtual programs for every age group throughout the summer.
 Visit our calendar to register and checkout our Facebook page to stay up to date.

-We are not offering Library Outreach during this closure.
-However, once we open we will be able to offer modified Outreach Services to our homebound patrons.
-If you, or someone you know, is homebound and would like access to library materials, please contact our Adult Services Manager, Megan Shumaker email@example.com
+We are not offering Library Outreach at this time.
+However, we will be offering Door Drop Delivery Services to our homebound patrons soon.
+If you, or someone you know, is homebound and would like access to library materials, please contact our Adult Services Manager, Megan Shumaker firstname.lastname@example.org

 I have another question and want to speak to someone